maxxiimo/the-front-end-manifesto/chp9-information-architecting.md

 - [Generated Paper][]
 - [Interface Sketch][]
 - [Responsive Sketchsheets][]
+- [UX Sketching And Wireframing Templates For Mobile Projects][Mobile Sketching]

 To begin just simply translate what you indexed in the previous section into what it might look like on a screen.
 Here's what my paper prototype process looks like starting with a blank sheet of paper next to my index cards and ending with a paper prototype: